adambovzdarenko/DinoCaptcha/README.md

 ## Features
 - 🦖 Dino jumps with a smooth animation
-- 🌵 Randomly spaced cactuses (scaled 1.25x larger than default)
+- 🌵 Randomly spaced cactuses
 - ✅ Pass after successfully avoiding 3 obstacles
 - 💀 Game Over screen with **Retry** option
 - 🎮 Runs in a modal window, triggered by a "Verify Captcha" button

 ---